 Image credit: Instagram, zaciskowe.pl

-4 Not just for tying cables together
+Cable ties are not just for tying cables together

 Sometimes your wires need more than being bundled together.
 To keep them neat and tidy AND organised, follow these simple steps!